CBA9: 9th International Conference on Community-Based Adaptation (CBA9)

 - See a collection of images from the CBA9 conference and field trips

 - Watch a playlist of a series of films shown in the participatory film session.
-A programme for the film sessions is also available to download (PDF)

 - Watch interviews with participants giving their feedback on the conference